 This project was supported by the California Department of Food and Agriculture’s California Underserved and Small Producers (CUSP) Grant Program.

-Fill out the online interest form linked here once available.
+Fill out the online intake form below!

 To expedite processing, applicants must submit their W9 along with their application.